jarecoo/practice/notes.md

 - Technology addiction can distract you from living on purpose.
 Use it wisely and mindfully.
 - “The person is free who lives as they wish, neither compelled, nor hindered, nor limited — whose choices aren’t hampered, whose desires succeed, and who don’t fall into what repels them” - Epictetus, Discourses, 4.1.1-3a (The Daily Stoic, p.74)
 - If it’s not a hell yes, it’s a no.
-- “Chaos ensues from not having a plan.
-Not because plans are perfect, but because people without plans - like a line of infantry without a strong leader - are much more likely to get overwhelmed and fall apart.”
-The Daily Stoic, p.98
-- “As we examine our past behavior, it’s sad how often we find this to be the case - that we were not acting consciously or deliberately but instead by forces we did not bother to evaluate.”
-The Daily Stoic, p.100
 - “One of the hardest things to do in life is to say ’No.’ To invitations, to requests, to obligations…Even harder is saying no to certain time-consuming emotions: anger, excitement, distraction, obsession, lust. …Run amok, they become a commitment like anything else.
 Do you ever wonder how you can get some of your time back, how you can feel less busy?
 Start by learning the power of ‘No!’ - The Daily Stoic p.11
 - “The more you say no to the things that don’t matter, the more you can say yes to the things that do.
 This will let you live and enjoy your life — the life that you want.” - The Daily Stoic p.11
 - “‘Every habit and capability is confirmed and grows in its corresponding actions, walking by walking, running by running…therefore, if you want to do something make a habit of it, if you don’t want to do that, don’t, but make a habit of something else instead.’ - Epictetus, Discourses, 2.18.1-5; Think about your activities of the last week as well as what you have planned for today and the week that follows.
 The person you’d like to be, or the person you see yourself as — how closely do your actions actually correspond to him or her?
 Which fire are you fueling?
 Which person are you becoming?”
 The Daily Stoic, p.147